davbree/diligent-cedar/src/pages/about.md

 ---
 title: About Us?
-subtitle: new.This is a short page about us and our work......
+subtitle: newnew.This is a short page about us and our work......
 img_path: images/about.jpg
 menus:
   main: